jtladner/BIO682_Spring2024/Week03_Shell-pt2/readme.md

     **Hint 2**: Make sure that you do not overwrite the original versions of the fasta sequences (i.e., the output.fasta name must be different from the input.fasta name).

-    5. Enter your successful for loop in the **Assignment Answer Sheet** and **upload 1 of the output fasta files** to Bb Learn along with the Assignment Answer Sheet.
+    5. Enter your successful for loop in the **Assignment Answer Sheet** and **upload 1 of the output fasta files** to Canvas along with the Assignment Answer Sheet.

 5. Move into the ```Week03_Shell-pt2/Assignment``` directory.
 Within this directory, you will find a file called ```dummy.txt```.
 Write and execute a simple shell script called ```dummy.sh``` that will:
     1. Create a new directory within ```Week03_Shell-pt2/Assignment``` called "dummy_dir"
     2. Move "dummy.txt" into this new directory
     3. Rename "dummy.txt" to "done.txt"
-    4. **Upload your shell script** to Bb Learn along with the Assignment Answer Sheet.
+    4. **Upload your shell script** to Canvas along with the Assignment Answer Sheet.

 6. Move into ```Week03_Shell-pt2/images```.
 This directory contains several pdf files.
     1. Using ```ls``` in combination with regular expressions within your text editor, as described in PCfB p.91-96, generate a shell script called called ```renamer.sh``` that will create renamed copies of all of these pdf files within a new sub-directory called "images\_renamed".
 For the image files that start with "test\_", the new names should omit "test\_3.6.7\_" from the beginning of the file names and ".txt" from within the file names.
 For the remaining files, omit the portion of the name that comes prior to the '-' character (and the '-' character itself).
-    2. **Upload your shell script** to Bb Learn along with the Assignment Answer Sheet.
+    2. **Upload your shell script** to Canvas along with the Assignment Answer Sheet.